kodecocodes/english-style-guide/README.md

 **Shaders**

 **spoilers**
-Use spoilers to "quiz" readers on repeated operations in the tutorial.
+Use spoilers to "quiz" readers on repeated operations in the article.

 **sprite**